Rhys Ernst

 Rhys Ernst is an American film producer and director.
 A trans man, his work explores transgender identity.
 He is best known for his work on transgender-related television shows, serving as an associate producer on Transparent and the director of its documentary spin-off This is Me.
 He is also known for his controversial debut feature film Adam.

 Early life and education

 Ernst transitioned at the age of 25.
 He has explained that media was his way of discovering queer identities, particularly MTV in his childhood and New Queer Cinema as he got older; these films also helped him "imagine a future" that seemed otherwise inaccessible from his hometown in North Carolina.
 He graduated from Hampshire College in 2004, with a BA in film; his graduation film was "The Drive North", which won an award at the Chicago International Film Festival.
-He then received an Master of Fine Arts from CalArts in 2011.
+He then received a Master of Fine Arts from CalArts in 2011.
 His thesis film, "The Thing", premiered at Sundance Film Festival in 2012.
 Between degrees, he served as associate producer of the Logo series Coming Out Stories.